monatis/clip.cpp/README.md

 but you must specify multiple `--text` arguments to specify the labels.

 3. `image-search` is an example for semantic image search with [USearch](https://github.com/unum-cloud/usearch/).
-You must enable `CLIP_BUILD_IMAGE_SEARCH` option to compile it, and the dependency will beautomatically fetched by cmake:
+You must enable `CLIP_BUILD_IMAGE_SEARCH` option to compile it, and the dependency will be automatically fetched by cmake:

 ```sh
 mkdir build